-The Mid-Continent Public Library provides a free of charge interlibrary loan (ILL) service which permits patrons to obtain materials from other libraries throughout the United States which are not owned by MCPL.
-This service is provided through the WorldCat online database.
+The Mid-Continent Public Library provides an interlibrary loan (ILL) service which permits patrons to obtain materials from other libraries throughout the United States which are not owned by MCPL.
+This service is provided through the WorldCat online database and is free of charge.

 What is interlibrary loan (ILL)?